ekaterina-shevchenko/spark-failures/README.md

 1. Terraform connects to on-premise cluster machines, installs Docker on each machine and starts docker engine.
 All VMs should share the same network.
 2. On the swarm manager node, terraform initializes swarm cluster and then uses generated token to add workers to the cluster, running a corresponding command on each worker.
-4. Terraform creates docker overlay network.
-5. Once the swarm cluster is all set up, swarm manager creates all required containers using docker-compose.yml file (terraform runs the command).
+3. Once the swarm cluster is all set up, swarm manager creates docker overlay network and all required containers using docker-compose.yml file (terraform runs the command).
 The current cluster topology is as follows:
     * Node 1 (swarm manager) - Spark driver, Zookeeper (Spark HA mode)
     * Node 2 (swarm worker) - Generator, Kafka
     * Node 3 (swarm worker) - Spark master
     * Node 4 (swarm worker) - Spark worker
     * Node 5 (swarm worker) - Spark worker
     * Node 6 (swarm worker) - Spark worker
-6. Upon creation, generator starts to generate event records and write them to a kafka topic.
+4. Upon creation, generator starts to generate event records and write them to a kafka topic.
 Driver creates a SparkContext, specifies operator topology and submits a job to Spark.
 This is run by swarm commands.

+## Implementation details

+### Exposed ports

+**Spark master**

+**Spark worker**

+**Kafka**

+**Zookeeper**
+   * 2181 - client port
+   * 2888 - follower port
+   * 3888 - election port
+   * 8080 - AdminServer port

 ## Monitoring
 ...